-Group J resistance exists in Australia in 3 weed species including 2 populations of serrated tussock, 6 populations of giant Parramatta grass and more than 50 populations of annual ryegrass that are confirmed resistant to Group J herbicides.
+Group J resistance exists in Australia in 4 weed species including 2 populations of serrated tussock, 6 populations of giant Parramatta grass, 10 populations of winter grass and more than 50 populations of annual ryegrass that are confirmed resistant to Group J herbicides.

 To assist in delaying the onset of resistance, where possible rotate or tank mix Group J herbicides with herbicides from other modes of action.

 Use Group J herbicides at robust rates e.g. the maximum label rates to ensure high levels of weed control particularly when targeting annual ryegrass.

 The above recommendations should be incorporated into an Integrated Weed Management (IWM) program.
 In all cases try to ensure surviving weeds from any treatment do not set and shed viable seed.
 Keep to integrated strategies mentioned in this brochure including cultural weed control techniques to reduce the weed seedbank.
 Make sure you mix and rotate herbicides from different mode of action groups.
 Always consult the product label prior to use.